 - Spend 10 minutes a day decluttering your surroundings.
 Clutter increases our cortisol levels- the stress hormone that causes many illnesses, clutter also reduces our creativity and focus and can even make us more sensitive to pain- says Baggett

-It is also about maintain good working relationships with your team members, clients and vendors.
+It is also about maintaining good working relationships with your team members, clients, and vendors.
 Always focus on building a good and trusted network of people who inspire you and keep you accountable.
 But, remember to keep your professional networking away from all political and religious views.
 In this pandemic, the world is already so divided.
-Do not bring your or other’s views about politics come in the way.
+Do not bring your or others’ views about politics come in the way.

-Those of you are contemplating freelancing or side gig while doing your full time job, check out Nolo’s Working for yourself guide (affiliate link).
+For those of you who are contemplating freelancing or a side gig while doing your full-time job, check out Nolo’s Working for yourself guide (affiliate link).
 It comes loaded with so much information and forms that will save you thousands of dollars from hiring professionals.

 Check out if you are taking care of yourself well using this self-care assessment test.

 This self-assessment sheet allows your clients to explore various aspects of their self-care, including physical, mental, emotional, social, and business/career.

 But you will say, it’s all good to read and listen about.
 But it’s still harder for me to take care of myself.
 I hear you.